Triangle North Healthcare Foundation Awards Grants for Local Health Impact

 2024 Strategic Small Grants Program

-The Board of Directors of Triangle North Healthcare Foundation awarded six nonprofit organization with strategic small grants.
-The purpose of the 2024 Strategic Small Grants Program is to provide financial assistance to nonprofit, educational, and governmental organizations in Franklin, Granville, Vance, and Warren counties responding to immediate needs in one of the Foundation's strategic priority areas: Child Well-being, Senior Well-being, Housing and Homelessness, Mental Health and Substance Abuse, and Food Security.
+The Board of Directors of Triangle North Healthcare Foundation awarded five nonprofit organizations with strategic small grants for six projects.
+The purpose of the 2024 Strategic Small Grants Program (SSGP) is to provide financial assistance to nonprofit, educational, and governmental organizations in Franklin, Granville, Vance, and Warren counties responding to immediate needs in one of the Foundation's strategic priority areas: Child Well-being, Senior Well-being, Housing and Homelessness, Mental Health and Substance Abuse, and Food Security.
 The 2024 Strategic Small Grants Program is a one-time, non-renewable grant that will not exceed $10,000 in funding.

-• First in Families of NC - Bridging the Gap.
-Ensuring Access to Basic Needs and Resources for Vulnerable Populations, provides assistance to individuals with basic needs support by connecting to community resources, providing some funding for food, utilities, rent, or car repairs.
-When a request is submitted for funding, First In Families of NC pays vendors for goods and services.
-In 2023, FIFNC served 55 families in Vance, Granville, and Franklin counties.
+• First in Families of NC obtained an SSGP grant used to support developmentally disabled children, adults and their families in meeting basic needs through connecting with community resources and by providing some direct funding for food, utilities, rent, or car repairs.
+When a request is submitted for funding, First in Families of NC pays vendors for goods and services.
+In 2023, FIFNC served 55 families in Vance, Granville, and Franklin counties..

-• NC Cooperative Extension - Vance County Center - Supporting Father Involvement, an evidenced based program designed to be effective in improving father involvement, reducing family conflict, and enhancing children's well-being.
+• NC Cooperative Extension - Vance County Center received an SSGP grant to cover the cost of initial training of staff to effectively implement a Supporting Father Involvement initiative (SFI).
+SFI is an evidenced based program designed to be effective in improving father involvement, reducing family conflict, and enhancing children's well-being.
 It has been implemented in various settings, including community agencies, healthcare clinics, and child welfare systems.
+SFI is designed for fathers from diverse backgrounds, including those facing challenges such as low income, low education, single parenthood, or involvement with the child welfare system.
+The program is designed for small group support, estimated to serve 30-50 fathers or 15-30 families in the first year.

-• Turning Point Community Development Corporation - Summer Learning Program - Expansion Site, the program combats summer learning loss and gives students access to healthy food and engaging learning experiences during the summer months.
-An increased demand for the program necessitated a second location in downtown Henderson.
+• SSGP funding enabled Turning Point Community Development Corporation to meet over-enrollment demand for its Summer Learning Program by opening a second location in downtown Henderson.
+The program combats summer learning loss and gives students access to healthy food and engaging learning experiences during the summer months.

 Call Us: +1.2524308532